 Edward Snowden speaks out to a standing room only crowd at South By Southwest 2014 in Austin, Texas courtesy of ACLU (we’ve embedded the full presentation at the end of this article for your viewing pleasure).
-Our own Sadie Cornelius was fortunate enough to grab a front row seat to what could amount to be one of the most important broadcasts of the year, if not longer (she wrote up her own account of Snowden’s SXSW talk on our sister site We Rock Your Web).
 The session consisted of an approximately 40-minute interview of Snowden hosted by Ben Wizner, Edward’s legal counsel and the director of the ACLU Speech, Privacy & Technology Project, and Chris Soghoian, the Principal Technologist and a Senior Policy Analyst on the same ACLU project.
 You may remember Chris from the attention he drew in 2006 when he created a website that generated fake airline boarding passes.

 As Ben introduces Edward, who is using a green screen backdrop of the preamble of the United States Constitution (zoomed in on the words “We The People”), he points out that the talk was not without its roadblocks.
 A member of Congress from the state of Kansas wrote the organizers of SXSW asking them to rescind the invitation to Mr. Snowden with the following words: “The ACLU would surely concede that freedom of expression for Mr. Snowden has declined since he departed American soil.”
 To which Ben responded “Now no one disputes that freedom of expression is stronger here than there.
 But if there is one person for whom that is not true, itâs Ed Snowden.”